Skip to main content

 A few common mistakes that complicate the picture:

-• Comparing yourself to others' case studies: every usage pattern is unique.
-Someone else's "promised savings" says nothing about your situation.
+• Comparing yourself to other people's case studies: every usage pattern is unique.
+Someone else's "promised savings" says nothing about your case.

 • Switching to a cheaper plan without analysis: if limits are regularly exhausted before the end of the period, downgrading will only create constraints.

-• Ignoring unused limits: if some limits are not used—maybe the subscription is excessive for current task volume.
+• Ignoring unused limits: if some limits aren't used, the subscription might be excessive for your current workload.

-• Counting only direct costs: also account for time spent reformulating prompts and verifying results.
+• Counting only direct costs: also account for time spent reformulating prompts and checking results.

 How to Use the Pricing Page for Estimation

-On the pricing page, you can see what each plan includes.
+On the pricing page, what's included in each plan is described.
 For cost estimation, it's useful to compare:

 • the request volume in your chosen plan with actual consumption